Dry Eyes

 Causes of Dry Eye Disease

-Dry eyes can occur naturally as a result of aging or hormonal changes, typically in women who are pregnant, taking oral contraceptives or going through menopause.
+Dry eyes can occur naturally as a result of aging or hormonal changes, typically in women who are pregnant, taking oral contraceptives, or going through menopause.
 In fact, women over 50 have a 50% greater risk of dry eye disease than men do of the same age.
-It can also result from taking certain medications that reduce tear production such as antihistamines, blood pressure medications and antidepressants.
-Environmental factors can also play a role in drying out the eyes and DED is common in areas where the climate is dry, dusty and windy.
-Home air conditioners or heating systems and excessive time spent staring at a computer or television screen can also dry out eyes and exacerbate symptoms due to the lack of blinking while staring at our screens.
+It can also result from taking certain medications that reduce tear production, such as antihistamines, blood pressure medications, and antidepressants.
+Environmental factors can also dry out the eyes, and DED is more common in dry, dusty, and windy climates.
+Air conditioning, heating systems, and prolonged screen time can worsen symptoms by reducing blinking.

-Individuals that suffer from certain medical conditions such as diabetes, blepharitis, lupus, arthritis and thyroid problems are more vulnerable to developing DED.
-Other causes can be due to eye surgery including LASIK, certain conditions in which the eyelids don’t close properly or extended contact lens use.
+People with conditions such as diabetes, blepharitis, lupus, arthritis, and thyroid disorders are more likely to develop DED.
+Other causes include eye surgery, such as LASIK, incomplete eyelid closure, and extended contact lens use.

 Diagnosis of Dry Eye Disease